moehriegitt/hob3l/README.md

 ### Tweaking Command Line Settings

-The underlying technique of this tool is computationally difficult, because it relies on floating point operations.
-The goal was stability, but it turned out to be really difficult to achieve, so this tool might still occasionally fail.
+The underlying technique of `hob3l` is computationally difficult, because it relies on floating point operations.
+The goal was stability, but it turned out to be really difficult to achieve, so `hob3l` might still occasionally fail.
 If this happens, the following command line options change internal settings that might push the tool back on track:

 ```
     --max-simultaneous=N    # decrease for better stability; min. is 2